 Leavener

-Oh man, this is where I encountered the most frustration.
-I went back and forth on this.
+This is where I encountered the most frustration!
 When I used both baking soda and baking powder, the cupcakes rose to a beautiful height while baking but then fell and collapsed slightly as they cooled.
 Bummer.
 That was too much leavener.

 I went back to only baking soda, which is more effective per teaspoon than baking powder, but had to add vinegar to the recipe.
 Why?
-Well because there wasn’t much acid for the baking soda to react with originally.
-Dutch-process cocoa powder has been neutralized of its acid, so it was only the sour cream and small amount of brown sugar.
-For tall and light cupcakes, we need enough leavening so baking soda + vinegar did the trick.
+Because there wasn’t much acid for the baking soda to react with originally.
+Dutch-process cocoa powder has been neutralized of its acid, so it was only the sour cream and the small amount of brown sugar.
+For tall and light cupcakes, we need enough leavening, so baking soda + vinegar did the trick.
 This is why you omit the vinegar if you’re using natural cocoa powder.

 Flour